 Sweets & Breakfast

 Can the world's best doughnuts truly be found at World's Best Donuts in Grand Marais?
 It's a valid question, and right-thinking people can be on both sides of the debate.
-The doughnuts are hot, fresh, simple and classic, and absolutely perfect for strolling lakeside early in the morning with a cup of coffee.
+The doughnuts are hot, fresh, simple and classic, and an ideal accompaniment for early-morning lakeside strolls with a cup of coffee in hand.

 Craft Breweries Galore